 (R. Buckminster Fuller)

 Polarity allows movement to take place, attraction and repulsion that sparks evolution.
-A learn/work environment is a profit-centre and enabler, not just a cost-centre.
+A learn/work environment is a value centre and enabler, not just a cost centre.
 The whole is more than the sum of its parts.
 The environment impacts the human psyche, making workplaces also a state of mind.

 By breaking the question ‘Is the learn/work environment desirable and adding relevant value?’ up into building block chunks, it becomes more manageable.
 Especially when a common lay language is used that is understandable for all stakeholders.
 To answer it, four main sub-questions must be addressed, exploring it from a number of different perspectives.

 The diversity of four distinct perspectives, Engagement, Effectiveness, Efficiency and Evidence, ensures valuable additions and cross-pollination.
 Each of the E-perspectives is potentially very powerful but should be all honoured in their integrated context to take the whole of available approaches into account.